For COVID-19 news & updates click here

 Round trip > Compass Centre > Grave > River > Old Dairy > Compass Centre: 2.5km, 45mins – 1 hr

-The proposal is to develop a nakamal style meeting house which might have a more open architectural style to allow for the park-like nature of the setting.
-The concept currently is to have a shelter structure with some lock-away storage facility so that the community group can leave things there safely and return to them.
+The shelter is a nakamal style meeting house which has a more open architectural style to allow for the park-like nature of the setting.
+The shelter structure also has some lock-away storage facility so that the community group can leave things there safely and return to them.

-The idea is to cultivate an area of ground close-by to the shelter, which could be developed as a garden area, where a variety of crops and materials might be grown.
-For this reason, there is a water supply provided in the vicinity of the car parking that would be associated with the shelter site overlooking the river and up the bend.
+The group plan to cultivate an area of ground close-by to the shelter, which will be developed as a garden area, where a variety of crops and materials can be grown.
+For this reason, there is a water supply provided in the vicinity of the car parking that is associated with the shelter site overlooking the river and up the bend.

-North Harbour Heritage Park is open on weekends from 6am-6pm.
+North Harbour Heritage Park is open on weekends from 6am-sunset.
 Access to Heritage Park is from the end of Moreton Bay Boulevard, in North Harbour.